fantastech/notifier/README.txt

 == Description ==

-WA Notifier is the first and only FREE WordPress plugin that allows you to send WhatsApp notifications and broadcasts from your website using [WhatsApp's Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview).
+[WA Notifier](https://wanotifier.com) is the first and only FREE WordPress plugin that allows you to send WhatsApp notifications and broadcasts to your users from your WordPress website backend using WhatsApp's official [Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/overview).

 No sign up required with any 3rd party WhatsApp Business Service Providers.
-This is a self-hosted free WordPress plugin that uses WhatsApp's recently launched Cloud API to allow you to send notification messages to your customers on WhatsApp from within WordPress.
+This is a self-hosted free WordPress plugin that uses WhatsApp's recently launched Cloud API to allow you to send notification messages to your customers on WhatsApp right from within the WordPress dasboard.

-All you need to do is setup your Meta (Facebook) Developers account, create an app for WhatsApp Cloud API using your phone number and add the app's credentials in the plugin.
+All you need to do is setup your [Facebook Developers account](https://developers.facebook.com/), [create an app](https://developers.facebook.com/apps/create/) for WhatsApp Cloud API using your phone number and add the app's credentials in the plugin.
 That's all and you're ready to go!

 With WhatsApp Cloud API you can send upto 1000 messages for free per month.
 Post that WhatsApp charges you a small fees per message as [shown here](https://developers.facebook.com/docs/whatsapp/pricing/).